docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-3.md

 ## Part 3 - Recap

 Now we've taken our .NET WebForms app and it's running in Docker.
 We have a version tag in the image name, and we could share the image on a public registry like [Docker Hub](https://hub.docker.com), or run our own [private registry in Docker](https://github.com/docker/labs/blob/master/windows/registry/README.md), or an enterprise-grade solution like [Docker Trusted Registry](https://docs.docker.com/datacenter/dtr/2.1/guides/).
-Anyone with avccess to the registry can pull the image and run the application, and it will behave in the exact same way.
+Anyone with access to the registry can pull the image and run the application, and it will behave in the exact same way.

 At this stage we need to communicate a dependency on SQL Server for the application, and it's still a manual step to start both the database and application containers.
 Later in the lab we'll see how to capture all the dependencies for a distributed solution, and automate the startup using [Docker Compose](https://docs.docker.com/compose/overview/).